Westerville Central High School: Opening

 Central opened its doors to students in the fall of 2003, enrolling only freshmen and sophomores.
 Central added a third class in the 2004-05 school year and had its first senior class in the 2005-06 school year.

 In the spring of 2007, Principal Todd Meyer announced that he would be leaving his position at Central to become the principal at Olentangy Orange High School, a new high school in the Olentangy Local School District set to open in 2008.
 Todd Spinner was chosen to be the new principal after an extensive search.
 Spinner had been the assistant principal at Delaware Hayes High School.

 After ten years at Central (2017), Spinner announced he would be leaving the school to become the principal at Olentangy Berlin High School, the newest high school in the Olentangy Local School District.
 Thomas Lanier was chosen to be the newest principal of Westerville Central starting in the 2017/18 school year after previously being an assistant at Pickerington High School North.
+In 2022 Lanier took the job as principal at Pickerington High School Central, and Dawn Sayre was chosen to be the newest principle for Westerville Central.

 Athletics

-Westerville Central is an OHSAA Division I school that competes in the Ohio Capital Conference (OCC) Ohio Division alongside Gahanna Lincoln, Grove City, New Albany, Pickerington North, and Westland.
+Westerville Central is an OHSAA Division I school that competes in the Ohio Capital Conference (OCC) Ohio Division alongside Gahanna Lincoln, Grove City, New Albany, Pickerington North, and Central Crossing.

 The school has crosstown rivalries with Westerville North and Westerville South.